homebridge/ffmpeg-for-homebridge/README.md

 Issues strictly related to the compatibility or installation of the resulting binary may be raised [here](https://github.com/oznu/ffmpeg-for-homebridge/issues).

-## Use as a plugin dependency
+## Plugin Dependency

-This section is for Homebridge Plugin developers, if you need to install ffmpeg see the instructions above.
+This section is for Homebridge Plugin developers, if you need to install `ffmpeg` see the instructions above.

-You can include this package as a dependency in your Homebridge camera plugins.
+You can optionally include this package as a dependency in your Homebridge camera plugins, by doing this the correct `ffmpeg` binary will automatically be downloaded to your user's server when they install your plugin.

 ```
 npm install --save ffmpeg-for-homebridge